 It has some similarities to rum but uses just sugarcane juice rather than molasses.
 While this is the most well known drink that uses it, you'll find it in other cocktails and can use it much like rum.

-These days you’ll find many variations on the classic cocktail.
+These days you'll find many variations on the classic cocktail.
 The most common is a caipirovska that uses vodka instead of cachaça.
-You’ll also find various fruits added, just as in this raspberry variation.
+You'll also find various fruits added, just as in this raspberry variation and my strawberry caipirinha.

 One of the things I love about this version is it's so colorful.
 Raspberries also muddle really easily, so it's very easy to make and there's no do-ahead prep.